vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 nebula> SHOW CREATE TAG t;
 ```

-Or you can create a TTL when creating the tag.
+Or you can set the TTL attribute when creating the tag.

 ```ngql
 nebula> CREATE TAG t(a int, b int, c string) ttl_duration= 100, ttl_col = "a";
 ```

-## Dropping TTL Expiration
+## Dropping TTL

 If you have set a TTL value for a field and later decide do not want it to ever automatically expire, you can drop the TTL value.
 For example, using the previous example, drop the TTL value on field `a`.